anhinga/julia-gif-art/README.md

 animated gifs sometimes get fairly large

-I'll share some here, and also try to explore other forms
+I'll share some here, and I'll also try to eventually explore other forms, such as compressed video